Penjo989/Spy-Tool/README.md

 ### Command a spy to start capturing the traffic between any 2 stations
 Simmilar to the arp posoning thread, after connecting to the internet the spy opens a thread for capturing traffic between 2 stations - that is given a set of `station links` aswell.
-When a HQ links to a spy he can send commands to the spy to add or remove a station link from the mitm thread.
+When a HQ is controlling a spy he can send commands to the spy to add or remove a station link from the mitm thread.

 ![ezgif-3-e62de6df3c](https://user-images.githubusercontent.com/53350057/163183520-193b7eb3-56a9-4bd3-9b05-58204dfece09.gif)

 The red line between 2 stations indicates that the spy is capturing the traffic between them.

 ### Command a spy to scan the local network it's in
-The spy has a scanner object that can perform a quick arp scan on it's local network, when a HQ is controlling a spy it has a scan button that can tell the spy to perform a new scan.
+The spy has a scanner object that can perform a quick arp scan on it's local network.
+When a HQ is controlling a spy it has a scan button that can tell the spy to perform a new scan.

 ![ezgif-3-8d6799b0a9](https://user-images.githubusercontent.com/53350057/163190091-cbed68f3-72c7-4a7d-bfae-3514bced922e.gif)